VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

     unversioned means not yet cleaned.
 A database recreated from a backup is existing, so it carries whatever version the backup has.
-  - `CompactDBFile` now returns a `CompactStats` (sizes before and after, whether the strip ran, and how many jobs it stripped) in place of its two sizes. `compactBolt` reads the source version.
+  - `CompactDBFile` now returns a `CompactStats` (sizes before and after, whether the strip ran and succeeded, how many jobs it stripped, and how many complete records it could not read, with the first 10 of their keys) in place of its two sizes. `compactBolt` reads the source version.
 At version 1 or later it calls `bolt.Compact` exactly as before, with no decoding.
 Below 1 it calls `compactStrippingStd` (`jobqueue/db_compact.go`).
   - `compactStrippingStd` mirrors bbolt's `Compact`, which has no hook to change a value: the same walk order, bucket sequences copied, `FillPercent` 1.0 on every bucket written to, and a commit whenever the next key and value would